ntua-el20098/ntua-Analysis-and-Design-of-Information-Systems/README.md

 # Distributed Execution of SQL Queries using PrestoDB (Information Systems - NTUA)

 ## Overview
 [PrestoDB](https://prestodb.io/) is a distributed SQL query engine designed to handle large-scale data analysis by querying data across heterogeneous data sources.
-This project aims to benchmark the performance of **PrestoDB** across a <ins>different query types, data locations and number of presto workers</ins> in our configuration, using three different underlying data storage systems: **PostgreSQL**, **MongoDB** and **Cassandra**.
+This project aims to benchmark the performance of **PrestoDB** across a <ins>different query types, data locations and numbers of presto workers</ins> in our configuration, using three different underlying data storage systems: **PostgreSQL**, **MongoDB** and **Cassandra**.

 To create a highly portable, cloud-based environment, **Docker containers** will be employed to deploy PrestoDB and each data storage system.
 These containers will operate on an **overlay virtual network** spanning multiple hosts which are nodes of a docker swarm, simulating distributed deployments of services.
 By leveraging Docker, the project ensures scalability, easy orchestration, and cloud-native compatibility, making it straightforward to replicate and extend the benchmarking setup in various environments, including private or public cloud platforms.